 - Ohio State University SUCCESS Program - The SUCCESS Program will enable students to participate in a 9-week, fully-funded, enriching research experience hosted by the Medical Scientist Training Program.

 - Oregon Summer Program for Undergraduate Research - The University of Oregon (UO) Summer Program for Undergraduate Research (SPUR) provides fellowship opportunities for undergraduate students from other Universities and Colleges to participate in ongoing research in Life Sciences laboratories at UO during the summer months.

-- Penn Summer VETS Program - This program is an exciting experience held during the summer of 2013.
+- Penn Summer VETS Program - This program is an exciting experience held during the summer.

 - SMART Program - This program was developed to provide frontier-level, biomedical summer research projects for undergraduates in a supportive environment with supplemental educational activities.

 - STARS - Summer Training as Research Scholars Program is designed to promote access to graduate education for talented undergraduates from minority groups traditionally underrepresented in the biomedical sciences.